cdapio/coopr/docs/docs/source/guide/superadmin/monitoring.rst

 Available Metrics
 -----------------

-The following is a list of top-level metrics available through the Loom JMX extension:
+The following is a list of top-level metrics available through the Coopr JMX extension:

 .. list-table::
    :widths: 20 15 75